NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 ### Filtered Variants

 **22\.** Let's now examine some variants that do not pass filters.
-In the search bar at the top, search for 'chr7:65975357'.
+In the search bar at the top, search for <code style="color:green">chr7:65975357</code>{% include code-snippet-copy.html %}.
 This variant was filtered because it was flagged as germline, and you can see that both the tumor and normal samples contain a roughly equal proportion of reads with a C>G variant.

 {% include image-modal.html link="practical_assets/IGV-germlineEvent.png" max-width="60%" %}

-To see a variant exhibiting strand bias, search for 'chr7:99966779' in the search bar.
+To see a variant exhibiting strand bias, search for <code style="color:green">chr7:99966779</code>{% include code-snippet-copy.html %} in the search bar.
 As you can see, these variants are only detected on reverse-strand reads and not forward-strand reads, which is a likely sign of an artifact from sequencing.

 {% include image-modal.html link="practical_assets/IGV-strandBias.png" max-width="60%" %}

 Lastly, we highlight a multi-allelic site.
-Search for 'chr7:140777206'.
+Search for <code style="color:green">chr7:140777206</code>{% include code-snippet-copy.html %}.
 Here you can see at that genomic location the reference is an A, the tumor contains many A>T mutations, but also has several reads with a deletion at that location.
 Multi-allelic sites are generally very rare and are more likely to be a sign of a noisy region in the genome than a true variant.

 {% include image-modal.html link="practical_assets/IGV-multiAllele.png" max-width="60%" %}